-(1) PRA Supervisory Statement SS7/13, 'CRD IV and capital', December 2013; www.bankofengland.co.uk/pra/Pages/publications/crdcapital.aspx.
+40 PRA Supervisory Statement 7/13, 'CRD IV and capital', December 2013: www.bankofengland.co.uk/prudential-regulation/publication/2013/crdiv-and-capital-ss.

-4.17 The PRA expects a firm not to meet the CRD IV buffers with any CET1 capital maintained to meet its ICG.
-If a firm agrees with its ICG, the PRA will expect the firm to apply for a requirement under section 55M of the Financial Services and Markets Act 2000 (FSMA) preventing the firm from meeting any of the CRD IV buffers that apply to it with any CET1 capital maintained to meet its ICG.
-The firm will normally be invited to apply for such a requirement at the same time as it is advised of its ICG.
+5.18 The PRA expects a firm not to meet the CRD IV buffers with any CET1 capital maintained to meet its TCR.
+If a firm agrees with its TCR, the PRA will expect the firm to apply for a requirement under section 55M of the Financial Services and Markets Act 2000 (FSMA) to set the amount and quality of the Pillar 2A capital requirement and prevent the firm from meeting any of the CRD IV buffers that apply to it with any CET1 capital maintained to meet Pillar 2A.
+The firm will normally be invited to apply for such a requirement at the same time as it is advised of its Pillar 2A capital requirement.
 If a firm does not apply for such a requirement the PRA will consider using its powers under section 55M(3) to impose one of its own initiative.

-4.18 Where a firm is subject to the Basel I floor, the PRA expects a firm not to meet the CRD IV buffers with any CET1 maintained by the firm to meet the Basel I floor and will use its powers under section 55M to prevent a firm from doing so.
+5.19 Where a firm is subject to the Basel I floor, the PRA expects a firm not to meet the CRD IV buffers with any CET1 maintained by the firm to meet the Basel I floor and will use its powers under section 55M to prevent a firm from doing so.
 Where applicable to a firm, global and other systemically important institution buffers will also be set by the PRA using its powers under section 55M.